w3f/Grants-Program/application/reference_system.md

 Therefore Web3 aims at solving the problem of non-incentive in Web1, and centralization in Web2 to make online services both decentralized and incentive.
 In Web3, online public services should be maintained and managed not by any centralized entity in private, but by users in public collectively.
 Users will not only consume and provide online services, but also manage them together to protect their own digital rights, freedom and assets.

 Some Web3 projects try to break the monopoly among different platforms, and give some rights of self-governance to the community via DAO, but still far from the goal above.
 A central team like the founding company still has more privileges and plays a more vital role than others in determining the development and management of its project, and they predefine and limit the self-governance of the DAO, making it not so useful.
-To participate in DAO, users need to buy and stake governance tokens, which sets a high threshold and causes inequality.
-The distribution of governance tokens is often uneven, making DAO not so decentralized and representative.
-The users who don’t have the majority of votes have to compromise.
+To participate in DAO, under the current mode of many DAO, users need to buy and stake governance tokens, which sets a high threshold and causes inequality.
+The distribution of governance tokens is often uneven, making collusion and bribe possible.
+The users who don’t have the majority of stakes or votes have to compromise.

 In order to really achieve fully decentralized and incentive Web3, we design a reference system on blockchain to enable permissionless and unlimited public collaboration for managing and improving online services via the reference relationship that new work refers to the old work it is based on, and sharing its earnings with the referred old work.

 With our reference system, we expect that owners are willing to open and share their works of online services, so they could be developed and managed by different people to meet different needs, and users could freely choose and switch among different new works without limitations.
 According to the reference relationship, each contribution to the online services would be traced and rewarded to give contributors incentive while maintaining the opening and decentralization of Web3.

 ![img](https://github.com/hoho-yin/Grants-Program/blob/hoho-yin-patch-1/overview.png)